 Once the club had employees, it had to provide Worker’s Compensation benefits.
 It found an insurer, but that insurer conducted

 Brown said the club had about 40 other people coaching under independent contract arrangements for which the club paid them

 Club leaders do not consider these coaches employees.
 The club assigns the coaches a team and lays out the practice schedule.
-The rest is up to the coaches.

-"They’re not employees at all,” Cutshaw said.
+“They’re not employees at all,” Cutshaw said.
 “They have other jobs.
 They decide what to do in practice, what drills to practice,

 Aside from those factors, the club has never had a coaching injury in its 20-year history, Brown noted.

 the bill in the Senate, and Rep. Jerry Torr, R-Carmel, shepherded it through the House of Representatives.
 Gov. Mitch Daniels

-Expanding coverage to include these independent contractors could take a notfor-profit’s budget and “just blow it out of the water," Clark said.
+Expanding coverage to include these independent contractors could take a notfor-profit’s budget and “just blow it out of the

-"These groups cannot just simply pass that cost on, that type of huge increase, to the families [of players],” he added.
+“These groups cannot just simply pass that cost on, that type of huge increase, to the families [of players],” he added.
 “You

 wound up in the same predicament as Carmel.
 Dynamo FC only recently started using paid employees, but that club had not yet

 Clark knows of no other situations like Carmel United’s, but he believes the potential existed for more premium headaches.
-He said many travel teams pay their coaches some sort of compensation.

-"The only way you can get quality coaches to coach them and live with them night and day during the season is to pay them,”
+“The only way you can get quality coaches to coach them and live with them night and day during the season is to pay them,”

 Youth Soccer Association.
 Still, he estimates that the number of Indiana soccer coaches this law may affect is “in the hundreds.”

 He counts his association among the beneficiaries.
 The Indiana Youth Soccer Association compensates coaches who train players

 “The need as a non-profit organization is pretty significant,” he said, calling Worker’s Compensation costs “extraordinary.”

 The law clarifies what youth sports organizations thought was the arrangement with their coaches, Torr said.
 It also provides

 The Insurance Institute of Indiana did not oppose the issue as it made its way through the Legislature.
 Spokesman Marty Wood

 “The companies were telling these clubs you either have to go with no Worker’s Comp coverage at all or be on the hook for

 The new law didn’t make huge waves in the insurance world, where few companies provide this kind of coverage.
 But it could

 The Carmel United Soccer Club currently has no fields to call its own.
-Money saved on premiums might help its leaders change that.
+Money saved on premiums might help its leaders change

-"In Carmel, land is not cheap, and it’s disappearing every second,” Cutshaw said. “[A high insurance premium] really hamstrings
+“In Carmel, land is not cheap, and it’s disappearing every second,” Cutshaw said. “[A high insurance premium] really hamstrings

 “I mean, you can’t have a soccer club without fields.”